Geographic Connection to Pennsylvania: Springville, Susquehanna County

 when it begins to rain

-One of his most notable collections is God's Shiny Glass Eye, published in 1987.
-This collection revolved around Czury's vision of the coal country where he grew up.
-Critic Michael Basinski is quoted on the FootHills Publishing site as saying, "The poet's imagination and the anthracite world intimately merge to produce a poetry that is poignantly barren and stripped of any artificial embellishment.
-It is an angry poetry, but its passion is restrained and boils beneath the structure of the book."
+One of his most notable early collections is God's Shiny Glass Eye, published in 1987.
+This collection revolved around Czury's vision of the coal country.
+Critic Michael Basinski is quoted on the FootHills Publishing site as saying, "The poet's imagination and the anthracite world intimately merge to produce a poetry that is poignantly barren and stripped of any artificial embellishment."

-Many of Czury's poetry books have been translated into many different languages, including Spanish, Russian, Portuguese, and Italian.
+Many of Czury's poetry books have been translated into different languages, including Spanish, Russian, Portuguese, and Italian.
 Czury has been a featured poet at the International Poetry Festivals in Argentina, Ireland, Croatia, Colombia, Lithuania, and Macedonia.
+He has attended and spoken at many international poetry festivals over the years.
+Czury was the Poet Laureate of Reading for two years (2010-2012) and was also the Laureate of the Ditët e Naimit International Albanian Poetry Festival in 2011.

-Czury currently lives in Reading, Pennsylvania.
-He now works as a travelling poet in schools, homeless shelters, prisons, mental hospitals, and community centers around the world.
+At the time of this writing, Czury lives in Springville, Pennsylvania, but also spends much of his time in Soncino, Italy.
+He works as a travelling poet in schools, homeless shelters, prisons, mental hospitals, and community centers around the world.
 He is the co-editor of the Red Pagoda Press Poetry Pamphlet Series.
-Czury is also currently conducting the Berks Poetry Project, which creates multi-voice poetry from African-American, Hispanic, Asian, and Anglo communities.
+Czury heads both the Berks Poetry Project and The Craig Czury International Poetry Project, which create multi-voice poetry from diverse racial and cultural communities, particularly those not often represented.

 Janus Peeking.
 Santa Rosa, CA: Calleopea Press, 1980.